Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/data-generator/README.md

 - All vitals are generated collectively at the same time.
 There will always be one of each vital generated (e.g. there are not more frequent pulse readings than blood pressure).
 - Trending data (worsening or improving) requires at least 3 days of data to indicate a trend.
 - Thresholds indicate state of a particular vital on the Clinician Dashboard: Green indicates vital is within a normal range, yellow indicates slightly low or high values, and red indicates very low or high values.

-## Before Running Any NPM Command

-Run `npm install` once before running any of the following npm commands.

 ## Add Patients